savannahmhunter/mentorship_evaluation/README.md

-# About mentorship_evaluation
+# About Mentorship Evaluation

-This file analyses data from the 2019-2020 Sociology Mentorship Program feedback survey and produces a PDF report of findings.
+These files analyze data from the annual Sociology Graduate Student Mentorship Program (GSMP) feedback survey and produces a PDF report of findings.
 The data is not included to protect confidentiality.

 # Contributors